top-on/ansible-playbooks/README.md

-# ansible playbooks
+# Ansible Playbooks

-Playbooks for setting up Debian-based systems for different usecases.
+A collection of playbooks for setting up Debian-based systems for different usecases.
-The current playbooks are tailores specifically to Ubuntu 22.04 systems.
+The current playbooks are specifically tailored to `Ubuntu 22.04` systems.

 ## Requirements